VADMARK223/sencha-app/README.md

-Test application for demo Sencha Classic with server and client.
+Demo application for Sencha Classic with server and client.